 - Rum Havana Club 7 Anos, Darjeeling tea, Lime, Grapefruit and Cardamom

 Using a device like the Smoking Gun, the Super-Aladin smoker or the Volcano vaporizer, molecular mixologists can quickly add smoke and other aromas to cocktails without using heat.
 These devices have been used to create drinks such as Cigar-smoke Infused Manhattan, Smoked Beer, Applewood Smoked Bloody Mary, Smoked Bourbon and Bacon Vodka Bloody Mary.

 Another technique used by molecular mixologists is to make ice cubes or spheres flavored with one of the ingredients of the cocktail.
 As the ice melts, it releases the aromas and flavors of that ingredient into the cocktail instead of diluting it.
-At the Aviary, Chef Grant Achatz serves a Rhubarb cocktail with Peychaud bitters ice spheres.
-(Picture from Gourmet Pigs.
-Great overview of other cocktails served at The Aviary too!)
+(Picture from Gourmet Pigs)

 There is a trend in molecular mixology to pair a food bite with a cocktail.
 Chef Cathal Armstrong and mixologist Todd Thrasher created an eat-and-drink cocktail for their PX Lounge bar consisting of sauternes, poached pear and Licor 43 (citrus and vanilla flavored Spanish liquor with 43 ingredients) topped with foie gras on a crispy wafer.
 The cocktail is called Pear of Desire and it is served in a beautiful small flute glass.